 Air quality is a particular struggle for cities as the lifeblood of commerce, transit can impact public health through the noise, particulates, and exhaust gases.
 Breathe Heathrow recruited volunteers in homes around Heathrow.
 He installed noise and air quality sensors in their gardens.
 Then he networked the sensors together to create a rolling air quality picture.

 The data is publicly accessible and has helped the city of London make crucial environmental policy and transit choices.

 Massachusetts’ Open Road Tolling

 An early adopter of “smart technologies” has been public transit systems around the world.
-According to the American Public Transit Association, big data and smart city tech has helped public transit agencies worldwide determine ridership, reschedule and alter the timing routes, determine maintenance schedules to limit rider impact, and generally offer a better customer experience.
-It’s been especially useful in ending the problem of the “disappearing” traveler; now, when a traveler changes systems, both agencies can get a sense of their full trip.
+According to the American Public Transit Association, big data and smart city tech has helped public transit agencies worldwide.
+Determine ridership, reschedule, and alter the timing routes.
+Determine maintenance schedules to limit rider impact.
+Generally offer a better customer experience.
+It’s been especially useful in ending the problem of the “disappearing” traveler.
+Now, when a traveler changes systems, both agencies can get a sense of their full trip.

 All municipalities will soon see a massive smart city upgrade.
 The National Highway Transportation Safety Administration is working to mandate vehicle-to-everything (V2X) technology in cars.
 This will open the door to new types of data and new safety approaches, and will likely change the municipal approach to infrastructure.

 Powerful innovation starts as an idea.
 Launch your IdeaScale community today

 IdeaScale is an innovation management solution that inspires people to take action on their ideas.
 Your community’s ideas can change lives, your business and the world.
 Connect to the ideas that matter and start co-creating the future.